The complete guide to customer segmentation for e-commerce

 Imagine sending the exact same email to everyone on your list: your best customer who's purchased 20 times, someone who bought once two years ago, and a person who just signed up yesterday.
 Sounds ridiculous, right?
 Yet that's exactly what most e-commerce stores do with their marketing.
 They treat vastly different customers identically and wonder why their campaigns underperform.

 Customer segmentation solves this problem by dividing your audience into groups with similar characteristics, behaviors, or needs.
 Instead of one-size-fits-all marketing, you create targeted campaigns for specific segments.
-The results speak for themselves—according to research from Campaign Monitor, segmented campaigns generate 760% more revenue than un-segmented ones.
+The difference is meaningful—segmented campaigns consistently outperform generic ones because they speak directly to what each group actually cares about.

 This comprehensive guide covers everything you need to know about customer segmentation: why it matters, the different segmentation strategies, how to implement them practically, and how to measure success.
-By the end, you'll understand exactly how to segment your customers and use those segments to dramatically improve marketing ROI.
+By the end, you'll understand exactly how to segment your customers and use those segments to improve marketing results.

 🎯 Why segmentation matters more than ever